funkybob/django-nap/docs/index.rst

 In the spirit of the Unix philosophy, Nap provides a few tools which each do one thing, and do it well.
 They are:

-1. Serialiser
+1. Data Mapper

-   Declarative style Serialiser definitions for reducing complex Python objects to simple types expressible in JSON.

-2. RESTful Publisher

-   A Class-based view system which merges many related views into a single class, including url routing.
+   Wrapper classes for providing JSON-friendly interfaces to your objects.

-3. RESTful Class-Based Views
+2. RESTful Class-Based Views

    A collection of mixins and views for building class-based API views.

-4. RPC View
+3. RPC View

    A mixin for Django's class-based views which allows a single url to provide multiple RPC methods.

-5. Data Mapper

-   Alternative approach to converting objects between serialisable forms and program objects.

 Nap does not provide the wide range of features you see in tools like Django REST Framework, such as rate limiting, token authentication, automatic UI, etc.